alexjilavu29/alexjilavu29/README.md

 # Welcome to My Profile! 👋

 I'm Alex, a final-year student specializing in Computer Science and Economic Cybernetics.
-With a passion for programming and data analysis, I'm 21 years young and eager to discover more and more of the tech world by the day.
+With a passion for programming and data analysis, I'm 22 years old and eager to discover more and more of the tech world by the day.

 ## About Me
 - 🎓 Education: *Bachelor's Degree* in **Computer Science** & **Economic Cybernetics**